ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Know your limits: Node.js Memory Management (Part 1) — V8 Heap, GC, and Memory Leaks - <a href="https://medium.com/@dev.abdullah.muhammed/know-your-limits-node-js-memory-management-part-1-v8-heap-gc-and-memory-leaks-5f9959e8221c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Stopped Trusting git clone Blindly.
+So I Built an AI Firewall for My Terminal - <a href="https://medium.com/@bazobehram/i-stopped-trusting-git-clone-blindly-so-i-built-an-ai-firewall-for-my-terminal-53d9e41890ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdullah Muhammed`**
+✍️ **posted by `Behram Bazo`**

-<blockquote>Case Study: The Day You Learn Software Engineering Isn’t Just Coding
+<blockquote>I have a confession: For years, I treated git clone like a harmless command.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Malicious npm Packages Are Spreading by 476%; Here’s What JavaScript Developers Should Know - <a href="https://javascript.plainenglish.io/malicious-npm-packages-are-spreading-by-476-heres-what-javascript-developers-should-know-139ef495d2d6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Extract Barcode Types and Values from Documents in Node.JS - <a href="https://cloudmersive.medium.com/how-to-extract-barcode-types-and-values-from-documents-in-node-js-4d0bd040c6f7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asjad Abrar`**
+✍️ **posted by `Cloudmersive`**

-<blockquote>The JavaScript ecosystem is going through a tough phase.
-On the one hand, developers all around the world are giving a pat on the back to…
+<blockquote>Barcodes are often included in important business documents (e.g., invoices) as a way of linking document viewers to backend systems and…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Why JavaScript Gets Weird in Prod (And How to Stop It) - <a href="https://medium.com/@Nexumo_/why-javascript-gets-weird-in-prod-and-how-to-stop-it-3c95b86f62c2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 2 — Understanding JavaScript Runtimes and HTTP Servers - <a href="https://medium.com/@manisharatlavath/day-2-understanding-javascript-runtimes-and-http-servers-0494f31281d2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nexumo`**
+✍️ **posted by `Manisha`**

-<blockquote>Defensive runtime patterns that catch bad inputs, tame async chaos, and turn “impossible” bugs into predictable, fixable behavior.
+<blockquote>Today’s focus was on building a clearer technical understanding of how JavaScript operates across the stack and how backend communication…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Reduced Node.js API Response Time by 60% (Without Adding Servers) - <a href="https://javascript.plainenglish.io/how-i-reduced-node-js-api-response-time-by-60-without-adding-servers-600b3a69da3e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getting Started with Prisma 7 with Nodejs & postgresql - <a href="https://medium.com/@faresahmednabih/getting-started-with-prisma-7-with-nodejs-postgresql-1bb4de3c8336?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Fares Ahmed`**

+<blockquote>A step-by-step guide to setting up Prisma 7 with Node.js, PostgreSQL, and the new `prisma.config.js` workflow.
+Continue reading on Medium »</blockquote>

+<h3>5.
+Why a PowerShell Security Error Isn’t a Bug: It’s a Design Lesson - <a href="https://medium.com/@glorynwaekpe/why-a-powershell-security-error-isnt-a-bug-it-s-a-design-lesson-b18540fc49b2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Kasana`**
+✍️ **posted by `Ego`**

-<blockquote>A real-world Node.js performance optimization case study using caching, database tuning, and event loop fixes.
+<blockquote>PowerShell blocked npm scripts on my new laptop.
+I learned why Windows treats scripts as a security boundary.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Future of Corporate Memory: Digital Continuity and Access Assurance for Enterprise Teams - <a href="https://medium.com/@vevivo/the-future-of-corporate-memory-digital-continuity-and-access-assurance-for-enterprise-teams-36bb7375441e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Tool to Find UI Buttons Nobody Clicks (So We Can Finally Delete Them) - <a href="https://blog.stackademic.com/i-built-a-tool-to-find-ui-buttons-nobody-clicks-so-we-can-finally-delete-them-0c01cb111f60?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `vevivo`**
+✍️ **posted by `Nileshkr`**

-<blockquote>In today’s business landscape, the concept of an “Enterprise” is measured by more than just headcount or revenue.
-What truly defines a…
+<blockquote>If you’ve worked on any product for more than a few months, you’ve seen this:
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>2.
-How I Built a Serverless Video Converter at 13 Years Old (React + FFmpeg WASM) - <a href="https://medium.com/@pepeszabosilva/how-i-built-a-serverless-video-converter-at-13-years-old-react-ffmpeg-wasm-e2dba76a4d07?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a “Digital Immune System” for Your Web Apps - <a href="https://medium.com/@kaklotarrahul79/building-a-digital-immune-system-for-your-web-apps-25d406b59cd4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pedro Szabo`**
+✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Why I stopped uploading files to servers and decided to process everything locally using WebAssembly.
+<blockquote>I still remember the pager alert that changed how I view software architecture.
 Continue reading on Medium »</blockquote>

 <h3>3.
+Laravel Boost 2.0 is here: skills, better context, and a cleaner architecture - <a href="https://blog.devgenius.io/laravel-boost-2-0-is-here-skills-better-context-and-a-cleaner-architecture-ffdf9a944d65?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JP Caparas`**

+<blockquote>The major release that transitions package guidelines to agent skills for smarter AI-assisted Laravel development
+Continue reading on Dev Genius »</blockquote>

+<h3>4.
+JavaScript Closures Explained Clearly (Without the Usual Confusion) - <a href="https://codebyumar.medium.com/javascript-closures-explained-clearly-without-the-usual-confusion-95a7a53ac84a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeByUmar`**

+<blockquote>Closures are a cornerstone of JavaScript, but many developers struggle to understand them.
+Learn what closures really are, how they work…
+Continue reading on Medium »</blockquote>

-Learning 3 Core JavaScript Concepts Through The White Lotus Locations - <a href="https://medium.com/@jillmp/learning-3-core-javascript-concepts-through-the-white-lotus-locations-ac8f12e3ca7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+How the JavaScript Event Loop Really Works (With Real Examples) - <a href="https://codebyumar.medium.com/how-the-javascript-event-loop-really-works-with-real-examples-5397e33a6384?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jill M. Platts`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>One of the hardest parts of learning JavaScript isn’t syntax.
-It’s learning how to organize information.
+<blockquote>JavaScript isn’t truly asynchronous and understanding the Event Loop is the key to mastering callbacks, promises, async/await, and…
 Continue reading on Medium »</blockquote>

 <br/>